Divorce Cost Calculator: Calculate lawyer fees and court cost

 Procedural value for pension rights equalization

-The procedural value for the pension rights equalization is determined by the Act on Court Cost in Family Matters (FamGKG §50), paragraph (1) and set by the court.
+The procedural value for the pension rights equalization is determined by the Act on Court Cost in pension equalization matters (FamGKG §50) and set by the court.
 This law establishes 2 guidelines for calculating this procedural value in divorce:

 • The procedural value for the pension equalization is at least 1,000 €.